Eoin Hayes: Political career

 Hayes was elected as president of the Students' Union at University College Cork in 2009.
-He was active in protesting against the re-introduction of student fees by the government of Fianna Fáil and the Green Party.
+He was active in protesting against the re-introduction of student fees by the Irish government.
 He was also active in opposing additional fees on students, including printing fees and graduation fees.

-In 2012, he campaigned for and was employed by the Barack Obama's re-election campaign as a political deputy in the data team at the headquarters in Chicago.
+In 2012, he campaigned for and was employed by Barack Obama's presidential re-election campaign as a political deputy in the data team at their Chicago headquarters.

 At the 2024 Dublin City Council election, he was elected as a Social Democrats candidate for the local electoral area of Kimmage–Rathmines.

 In July 2024, the Social Democrats selected Hayes as their candidate in the constituency of Dublin Bay South.
 At the 2024 general election, he was elected to the Dáil, defeating Chris Andrews to win the fourth and final seat in the constituency.

 In September 2025, Hayes apologised for a Halloween costume he wore in 2009 of then US President Barack Obama in which he wore brown make-up.